tag/IuCasAuthentication/README.md

 ### Install with Composer
 Add the following to your `composer.json` file:
 ```
-"tag/iu-cas": ">=0.1"
+"tag/iu-cas": ">=0.3"
 ```

-Or, Install the Composer package:
+Or, install the Composer package:
 ```
 composer require tag/iu-cas
 ```